Estimated reading time: 12 minutes

 In Minnesota, the laws generally restore civil rights (e.g. voting, firearms) for those convicted of crimes upon discharge from sentence.

-But in some cases Minnesota laws do not restore your gun civil rights after a conviction.
+But in some cases Minnesota laws fail, to restore your gun civil rights after a conviction and sentence expiration.

-Some assume that a court’s Expungement Order, if granted, would also restore lost civil rights to firearms.
-But generally that is not the case.
+Some assume that a court’s Expungement Order, if granted, would also restore civil rights to firearms.
+But generally that is not the case, any more in Minnesota.
 For example, Minn.
 Stat.
 609A.02.
-Minnesota’s expungement statute, Section 609A.03 (2022), provides:
+Minnesota’s expungement statute, Section 609A.03 (2022), now provides:

 “Subd.
 5a.
 Order concerning crimes of violence; firearms restriction.
 An order expunging the record of a conviction for a crime of violence as defined in section 624.712, subdivision 5, must provide that the person is not entitled to … possess … a firearm for the remainder of the person’s lifetime.
 Any person whose record of conviction is expunged under this section … whose ability to possess firearms has been restored under section 609.165, subdivision 1d, is not subject to the restriction in this subdivision.”

-Civil Rights, Guns & Marijuana: Why Minnesota Expungement is Broken
+Civil Rights, Guns & Marijuana: Minnesota Expungement is Broken

 The quick take-away is that a typical Minnesota expungement won’t get your gun rights back.

-Restoring Gun Rights after Felony Stay of Imposition?
+FAQ: Gun Rights Back after Stay of Imposition?

 A frequently asked question goes like this: “I completed my felony probation on a Stay of Imposition.
 And they said the conviction reduces to a misdemeanor upon completion of probation.
 Does this mean my gun rights are back?”